 If you are carrying heavy suitcases, I highly recommend taking a taxi or hiring a car to get to the Hotel Ancora as it is located on a cliff.
 You will struggle climbing up on several staircases with your heavy luggage if you arrive by ferry at the main port of Positano.
-The port is situated below at the main beach (Spiaggia Grande).
+The port is situated below the main beach (Spiaggia Grande).

 It is nicely decorated in a traditional style of the Amalfi Coast along with all the common facilities including air conditioning and a private bathroom, and spacious rooms that feature find arches and columns.

-Some of the rooms come with a jacuzzi so you can enjoy after a long day of sightseeing and walking.
+Some of the rooms come with a jacuzzi so you can enjoy it after a long day of sightseeing and walking.
 All rooms also come with tiled floors, satellite TV, and free internet wifi access.

-Hotel Ancora is a 4-star hotel which serves an amazing continental breakfast buffet every morning.
+Hotel Ancora is a 4-star hotel that serves an amazing continental breakfast buffet every morning.
 Their food is so delicious that you would want to keep coming back for more before heading out on a tour.
 They include a variety of fresh bread, fresh pastries, fruits, cereals, and beverages.

 Find out Hotel Ancora’s best price per night with a discounted price and other features that come with it.